JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Style the list of suggested users #DONE
 - Improve function that filters usernames to also include lowercase #DONE
 - Add autofocus to the recommended users card #DONE
-- This takes the focus away from the typing, i need to find another way to focus #DONE
+- This takes the focus away from the typing, I need to find another way to focus #DONE
 - Fix this mess! #DONE
 - Arrow keys and tab to select #DONE
 - Let's make it scroll if we are selecting an out of bounds user #DONE
-- Unfinished user mentions were not showing where i could possibly tag someone, added the else block to handle this to the colored words function #DONE
+- Unfinished user mentions were not showing where I could possibly tag someone, added the else block to handle this to the colored words function #DONE

 ## Bug fixing followers
 - Follower numbers on profile are not correct #DONE
 - Errors when trying add the author data to the follow record #DONE
 - Cannot fetch following of current user #DONE
-#### This was all caused by the same issue, when testing the follow button on the profile tooltip I created a Follow record with the username instead of the userId of the kristijan_k account.
+##### This was all caused by the same issue, when testing the follow button on the profile tooltip I created a Follow record with the username instead of the userId of the kristijan_k account.
 This made the function adding author data to follow records fail every time as it could not find an id Match

 ## Delete Post bug
 - Deleting a post is failing because of the required relation between the Like and Post objects #DONE